 Upon arrival, I was greeted warmly with the traditional Fijian welcome song, a delicious welcome drink, a view of glistening sand and sea, and ahhh … time to relax.
 It wasn’t long before I was shown to my room, which was almost at the very end of the resort – perfect!
 Blissfully quiet.

-The bathroom was decked out with my favourite Pure Fiji products.
-I’d fly to Fiji just for an excuse to stock up on them, especially the mango and white tigerlily scented moisturiser.
+The bathroom was decked out with my favorite Pure Fiji products.
+I’d fly to Fiji just for an excuse to stock up on them, especially the mango and white Tigerlily scented moisturizer.
 Yum.